-The Florida Cooperative Liquid Asset Securities System ("FLCLASS") is an independent local government investment pool designed to provide a safe and competitive investment alternative to Florida governmental entities.
-FLCLASS is open to all political subdivisions, instrumentalities of political subdivisions and State agencies in the State of Florida, including counties, cities, towns, villages, school districts, special districts and other public entities.
-The management of FLCLASS will be under the direction of an appointed Board of Trustees comprised of eligible Participants of the FLCASS program.
+The FL-FIT is an independent local government investment pool designed to provide a safe and competitive investment alternative to Florida governmental entities.
+FL-FIT is open to all political subdivisions, instrumentalities of political subdivisions and State agencies in the State of Florida, including counties, cities, towns, villages, school districts, special districts and other public entities.